CRUKorg/cruk-react-components/src/components/Modal/README.md

 # Modal

-Use a modal to display content over top of the rest of the site which must be interatced with before the user can continue.
+Use a modal to display content over top of the rest of the site which must be interacted with before the user can continue.

-## Modals are great
+## How modals work

 - Modals are positioned over everything else in the document and remove scroll from the "body" tag so that modal content scrolls instead.
 - Modals are unmounted when closed.